 Ever since the recommendations of the 2008 Pitt Review, arguments have been made to remove the developer’s automatic right to connect to the public sewer.
 However, this approach has been strongly resisted by housebuilders.
 A carrot-rather-than-stick approach looks more promising and some Water Companies have trialled incentives that discount the water and sewerage infrastructure charges developers pay to connect to the network if they can demonstrate water efficiency measures and/or incorporate SuDS to reduce the surface water load on sewers.
 Further work by Water UK, Water Companies and OFWAT to encourage such schemes can be a significant driver for water efficiency and rainwater harvesting.

-In the hierarchy used by drainage engineers to design SuDS schemes, re-using rainwater is the number one priority.
-This is advised in the SuDS design bible, CIRIA 753 The SuDS Manual.
-However, many Local Authority, Water Company guidance and indeed English Planning Practice Guidance (PPG) for SuDS overlooks reuse and encourages designers to consider infiltration as the first option.
+In the hierarchy used by drainage engineers to design SuDS schemes, reusing rainwater should be the number one priority, as it is in Wales, the London Plan, and as advised in the SuDS design bible, CIRIA 753 The SuDS Manual.
+However, many Local Authority planning guidance documents, Water Company guidance and indeed English Planning Practice Guidance (PPG) for SuDS overlook reuse and encourage designers to consider infiltration as the first option.

 In London, where the London Plan already places rainwater harvesting at number one in the hierarchy, more rainwater harvesting schemes are beginning to emerge, including at some prestigious commercial developments.

-If using rainwater as a resource is a priority in best-practice SuDS design, then let’s make sure it informs any changes in policy.
+If using rainwater as a resource is a priority in best-practice SuDS design, then let’s make sure it is properly reflected in local planning policies.

 7. Reinstate “Schedule 3”